pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 to process different bones in a single batch process.
 Not selected bones are omitted from batch processing.

-After batch processing, the function `inspect_CSG.m` also be used to facilitate their visual inspection according to the files present in the working directory.
+After batch processing, the function `inspect_CSG` can be used for visual inspection of the calculated cross-sectional contours according to the files present in the working directory.
 Furthermore, `inspect_CSG` will assemble all calculated values in tabular form and save them in a CSV file.